WhatTheyOnn/Django_Habit/README.md

 # Testing

-To run the python test i used this command in the terminal "python manage.py test"
+To run the python test use this command in the terminal "python manage.py test"

 ![Pythontest](/Media/tesst%202%201.png)